kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Bedrest and scrotal support - F
 	D. ‘Watch and wait’ policy - F
 	E. Exploration of testis via transverse incision over testis

-#### Answer: E. Exploration of testis via transverse incision over testis - ?
+#### Answer: E. Exploration of testis via transverse incision over testis - TRUE
+- These symptoms are most likely to be due to a testicular torsion.
+This has to be considered a surgical emergency as the longer this is left, the higher the chance of testicular infarction.
+The purpose of surgery is to correct the torsion in the affected testis and to anchor the other testis to prevent future torsion.
+This can be achieved via a transverse incision over the testis or via a small midline incision in the scrotal raphe.
+If the testis is found to be clearly necrotic, it should be removed.

 ### Q130
 In the _induction of anaesthesia_:

 	A. Thiopentone injection results in a delayed recovery because of its high lipid solubility
 	B. Propofol commonly causes nausea on recovery - F
-	C. Ketamine is a stimulant that works by dissociation - F
+	C. Ketamine is a stimulant that works by dissociation
 	D. Ketamine is routinely used in adult anaesthesia - F
 	E. Ketamine can cause a bradycardia on injection

-#### Answer: E. Ketamine can cause a bradycardia on injection - ?
+#### Answer: E. Ketamine can cause a bradycardia on injection - *FALSE* = C. Ketamine is a stimulant that works by dissociation - TRUE
+- Ketamine is a stimulant that works by dissociation
+- Commonly causes a tachycardia and rise in blood pressure on injection
+- Use is commonly within paediatric anaesthesia
+- Commonest side effects are nightmares and hallucinations

 Questions 131-135
 -----------------

+40% = F: 132, 134, 135

 ### Q131
 The first step in the management of an episode of _massive haematemesis_ is: